Did you get a positive pregnancy test but it still doesn’t feel real?

 Here are some things you can do to make your pregnancy feel real.

-Hint: start checking out the prices.
-Before you were pregnant, you probably skipped the section altogether.
-It will soon become your first stop!
+Before you were pregnant, you probably skipped the baby sections in stores altogether; it will soon become your first stop!

 5. Tell your parents.

-Grandparents will not let you forget you are pregnant once you tell them.
-The constant reminders will help you feel like a mom-t0-be, for sure!
+Grandparents.
+If you are the first to turn your parents into grandparents, watch out!
+They may turn into people you don’t recognize and they will not let you forget you are pregnant once you tell them.
+The constant reminders will help you feel like a mom-to-be, for sure!

 6. Stand in the mirror and rub your tummy.